Paw Patrol: The Movie: Plot

 After being called by Cap'n Turbot to rescue a truck driver who has crashed through a suspension bridge, the Paw Patrol receives a message from a dachshund named Liberty, who informs them that their arch-nemesis Mayor Humdinger has just taken over nearby Adventure City in a fixed election.
 Chase initially refuses to go, as he has PTSD from being abandoned by his original owners in the city when he was younger, but reluctantly agrees to go after Ryder assures him everything will be fine.

 As Ryder and the pups settle into their new headquarters, Humdinger travels to a meteorology laboratory and commandeers a Cloud Catcher designed to suction up small clouds for research.
 Despite the warnings of head meteorologist Dr. Kendra Wilson, Humdinger uses the device to keep the city constantly free of rain.
 He later attempts to set off too many fireworks at once at a show, and the Paw Patrol, aided by Liberty, suit up to respond to the ensuing chaos.

 During the response, Chase sees some citizens trapped on a balcony and parachutes down to rescue them, but he forgets to take off his parachute and gets blown over the railing by a wind gust, badly frightening him.
 The next day, Humdinger unveils a loop-the-loop extension he has designed for the local el train; the structure quickly breaks, leaving a train stranded upside down atop a loop.
 Ryder sends Chase up to a rooftop to zip-line across and rescue the passengers, but Chase freezes in panic.
 Skye rescues him, and Marshall saves the passengers instead.

 After the train rescue, Ryder advises Chase to take a break.
-Chase angrily accuses Ryder of betraying his trust and giving up on him, and leaves.
+Chase angrily accuses Ryder of betraying his trust and giving up on him, and runs away.
 However, he is captured and taken to an obedience school converted into a dog pound.
 Liberty allows herself to be captured as well so she can speak with Chase and the other impounded dogs.
 The rest of the Paw Patrol follows Liberty, breaking into the pound and releasing the prisoners.
 As the other pups return to headquarters, Ryder takes Chase to the intersection where he had found Chase as a small puppy, and explains that he adopted Chase because he saw bravery in him.